Atlético Dallas

 Atlético Dallas is a planned American men's professional soccer team based in the Greater Dallas area.
-Founded in 2024, the team plans to make its debut in the USL Championship in 2027.
+Founded in 2024, the team plans to make its debut in the USL Championship as early as 2027.

 History

 On November 19, 2024, the USL awarded an expansion team to the city of Garland, Texas.
 The ownership group consists of Matt Valentine, Sam Morton, Luther Ott and Dan McAlone, the group having previously attempted to purchase USL Championship club Las Vegas Lights FC to relocate to Dallas, but having been denied by league officials.
 Kyle Martino joined the ownership group on September 9, 2025.

 In partnership with Renegades Soccer Club, a local youth soccer academy, USL Dallas on April 10, 2025, established their youth academy system.

 On May 2, 2025, the club revealed its name and logo, with the name inspired by La Liga club Atlético Madrid.

+For the 2025 fall season, their reserve team Atlético Dallas II played in the UPSL.

+On February 11, 2026, Atlético Dallas named former Atlético Madrid player and FC Dallas head coach Peter Luccin as the club's inaugural first team manager.

+On June 30, 2026, the club announced that they had bought USL Super League team Dallas Trinity FC.

+Mexican striker Javier Hernández was announced as the team's first player on July 27, 2026, signing a two-year contract with a club option for a third season.

 Stadium

 Cotton Bowl

-Atlético Dallas will play in the Cotton Bowl, a 92,100-capacity stadium in Dallas, on the site of the State Fair of Texas.
-They will share the stadium with fellow United Soccer League club Dallas Trinity FC, a women's professional soccer club that competes in the USL Super League, and will be the third professional men's soccer club to play in the Cotton Bowl, following the NASL's Dallas Tornado and the MLS' FC Dallas.
+Atlético Dallas are due to play in the Cotton Bowl, a 92,100-capacity stadium in Dallas, on the site of the State Fair of Texas.
+They plan to share the stadium with fellow United Soccer League club Dallas Trinity FC, a women's professional soccer club that competes in the USL Super League, and will be the third professional men's soccer club to play in the Cotton Bowl, following the NASL's Dallas Tornado and the MLS' FC Dallas.

-From their inaugural season, the club will start a three-year lease in the stadium, ending in 2029.
-In addition with the lease, the City of Dallas will also lease off the MoneyGram Soccer Complex in Northwest Dallas to Atlético Dallas for further club use, which will break the lease the city previously had with FC Dallas ownership earlier than expected.
+From their inaugural season, the club are planned to start a three-year lease in the stadium, ending in 2029.
+In addition with the lease, the City of Dallas propose to also lease off the MoneyGram Soccer Complex in Northwest Dallas to Atlético Dallas for further club use, which will break the lease the city previously had with FC Dallas ownership earlier than expected.
 The move, which was unanimously approved by city council, was cited to have been made due to the previous contract losing the city millions of dollars due to lackluster revenue streams and high utility costs.